NICHD components support and/or conduct research on the following aspects of HIV/AIDS.

 CD4 downregulation.
 The

 Juan Bonifacino Lab in the DIR

 Cell Biology and Metabolism Program investigates the molecular mechanisms by which transmembrane proteins are sorted to intracellular compartments.
 One current project studies the downregulation of the CD4 protein in viral host cells, T-lymphocytes, and macrophages by two HIV-1 proteins, Nef and Vpu.
 Knowledge of these pathways could provide new avenues for therapeutic intervention.

 Behavioral Health Aspects of HIV/AIDS

-The Population Dynamics Branch (PDB) is the principal NICHD entity supporting research on the behavioral and other aspects of HIV/AIDS.
+Population Dynamics Branch (PDB) is the principal NICHD entity supporting research on behavioral and other aspects of HIV/AIDS.
 It also sponsors the development and improvement of methods for studying sexual behavior.
 The Branch funds extramural research investigating the interrelationships among social, institutional, economic, and cultural contexts and sexual behavior.
 It also supports efforts to develop and evaluate behavioral interventions that are relevant within these contexts.